 Take this welcome offer from Amex, for example.
-The Blue Cash Preferred® Card from American Express is offering a $250 introductory bonus when you spend $1,000 within three months of account opening, which you could easily do with just $334 in spending for three months in a row.
+The Blue Cash Preferred® Card from American Express is offering a $300 introductory bonus when you spend $3,000 within six months of account opening, which you could easily do with just $500 in spending for six months in a row.

 And that’s on top of the 6% you get back on up to $6,000 spent at U.S. supermarkets each year (then 1%) and on select U.S. streaming services, 3% at U.S. gas stations and on transit and 1% back on all other purchases.
 (The card charges a $95 annual fee, waived for the first year)

 See related: How to navigate the 2020 holiday shopping season

 The do’s of earning a credit card bonus over the holidaysAll of that sounds great, but you have to go about it the right way if you hope to actually “get ahead” with the best credit card sign-up bonuses.
 While going on a shopping spree is easy as pie, experts point out that what comes next (paying your bill) isn’t always very fun.

 Howard Dvorkin of Debt.com says there are many things that can go wrong when consumers use credit as a last-minute tool, and that’s even true when the goal is earning rewards.
 In fact, Dvorkin says he sees a wave of consumers straddled with credit card debt every January, usually because they thought they could offset their holiday spending with a last-minute sale or offer.

 “The truth is, if it isn’t already a line item in a budget, expect to overspend,” he says.